oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/create-schemas-load-data/create-schemas-load-data.md

 This lab assumes you have:
 - Oracle Cloud Infrastructure (OCI) tenancy account
+- Completed all of the previous labs in the **Protect sensitive data in REST GET calls using Oracle Data Redaction** LiveLab workshop

 ## Task 1: Create an ATP database instance.